amenadiel/google-maps-documentation/docs/MarkerOptions.md

 **Type:**  string|[MarkerLabel](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MarkerLabel.md)

 Adds a label to the marker.
 The label can either be a string, or a MarkerLabel object.
-Only the first character of the string will be displayed.

 map